Background

 “Pop-up” bike lanes on Pyrmont Bridge Rd

 An unexpected development in 2020 was the implementation of protected bike lanes on Pyrmont Bridge Rd, as a result of a response by the State Government to COVID 19 pandemic.
 The bike lanes run from Lyons Rd in Camperdown to Taylor St in Glebe.
-Efforts to extend the lanes west to Parramatta Rd have failed, due to the presence of the Westconnex site.
+This leaves the section between Lyons Rd and Booth St as a missing link.

 (See also page or posts on Parramatta Rd Urban Improvement)